ChariteExpMri/antx2/README.md

 - unzip the downloaded template(s) file
 - create a folder "anttemplates" located at the same hierarchical level as the antx2-folder (This is easier to obtain the respective template.)
-- copy/move unzipped template folder(s) to the "anttemplates" folder
+- copy/move unzipped template folder(s) to the "anttemplates" folder.
+If unzipping creates a nested folder within the unzipped folder, than copy/move this folder.
-- The "anttemplates"-folder should now contain a folder (such as "mouse_Allen2017HikishimaLR") with templates
+- The "anttemplates"-folder should now contain a folder (such as "mouse_Allen2017HikishimaLR") with templates.

 <pre>
   Examplary tree if "mouse_Allen2017HikishimaLR" template is used:
            mydir (directory of your choice)
              |---antx2
              |---anttemplates
                       |---mouse_Allen2017HikishimaLR
+                                   |---AVGT.nii (file)
+                                   |---ANO.nii (file)
+                                   |      ...
+                                   |---readme.txt (file)

 </pre>